stuartcoggins/getting-cleaning-data-project/CodeBook.md

 - fBodyGyroJerkMag

 Mean values were calculated for each variable broken down by the activity type (running, sitting, walking, laying, etc.) and by the subject involved in the study.
+Please see the last section of this code book for further explanation on the meaning of each variable and the type of observation to which it relates.

 # Units